czmole/czmole.github.io/_posts/2018-01-30-frank-abagnale-talks-at-google.md

 ---
 layout: post
-title: Frank Abagnale - Catch me if you can - Talks at Google
+title: Frank Abagnale - Catch me if you can
 ---
 Got into this accidentaly and found it very intersting.